cainy19com/cainy19com.github.io/correlation.md

 }
 ```

-Cor is product-of-stddev scaled Cov.
+Cor is product-of-stddev (variance sqrt) scaled Cov.

-See both as vector,
+See $x,y,a,b$ as vector,
 and think vector as point in high dimensional space.

 Cosine of angle between the two vectors